ralna/GALAHAD/doc/Julia/rst-dir/blls_functions.rst

 	*
 		- w

-		- is an optional one-dimensional array of size o and type T that holds the values $w$ of the weights on the residuals in the least-squares objective function.
+		- is a one-dimensional array of size o and type T that holds the values $w$ of the weights on the residuals in the least-squares objective function.
 It need not be set if the weights are all ones, and in this case can be C_NULL.

+	*
+		- x_s

+		- is a one-dimensional array of size n and type T that holds the values $x_s$ of the shifts.
+The j-th component of w, j = 1, ... , n, contains ${x_s}_j$.
+If the shifts are all zero, x_s can be set to C_NULL.

 .. index:: pair: function; blls_information
 .. _doxid-galahad__blls_8h_1a457b8ee7c630715bcb43427f254b555f: